Shopping

 The Brooklinen Down Comforter comes in three weights: lightweight, all-season, and ultra-warm.
 If you live in a cooler climate, or you like to cuddle up in the colder months, you might appreciate the ultra-warm option.
 This comforter comes in every size from Twin to California King.
 Perhaps it goes without saying, but it bears repeating that the larger and thicker the comforter, the more expensive it is.

 Unusually for a down duvet, this comforter is hypoallergenic and suitable for sensitive sleepers.
 It's treated with ultra-fresh antimicrobials, which work to kill the bacteria that breed in hot, damp environments, such as bedrooms.
 The Ultra-Warm Comforter should keep you just the right side of warm and dry, while combatting microbes, mold, and mites.
+The whole thing is wrapped in a sateen shell that feels soft against your skin.

 However, like a lot of down products, this duvet insert doesn't wash well.
-Brooklinen recommend spot cleaning smaller spills and stains and dry cleaning when necessary: you shouldn't run this comforter through the washing machine.
+Brooklinen recommends spot cleaning smaller spills and stains and dry cleaning when necessary: you shouldn't run this comforter through the washing machine.
 Since you only need to wash your duvet insert once a season, this isn't a dealbreaker, but it is irritating.

 You can find more detail in our Brooklinen Down Comforter review.